Datalux/Osintgram/doc/COMMANDS.md

 ### fwersemail
 Return a list of emails of target followers

+### fwingsemail
+Return a list of emails of user followed by target

 ### hashtags
 Return a list with all hashtag used by target in his photos